a16z: A Guide to Financial Management of Funds in a Bear Market

 2. Maintain Operational Expenses with Cash

-3. Develop a Plan for Additional Funding
+3. Develop a Plan for Additional Funds

 Each product has different risks, yields, and liquidity.
 A basic plan needs to be established before allocating them.

-In general, traditional companies invest excess cash in safe assets.
+Generally, traditional companies invest excess cash in safe assets.
 These products include money market instruments and investment-grade fixed-income securities (rated 3B or higher).
 In a given portfolio, these companies typically diversify assets across different maturities, credit qualities, industries, and issuers.
 Below is the allocation for mid-to-late stage companies with assets not exceeding $100 million at Silicon Valley Bank.

 4. Strengthen Operational Capabilities